-The Opioid System System - Form & Function
+The Opioid System Form and Function

-Understanding the physiology of the
+Understanding the physiology of the opioid system

 The human body's opioid system takes the form of a complex neurotransmitter system that affects major biological functions.1 An exploration of its form and function is provided here to help educate healthcare professionals on the endogenous opioid system.

-The endogenous opioid system is involved in a
+The endogenous opioid system is involved in a range of physiologic functions2

 Activation of the endogenous opioid system plays a role in reducing responses to pain and stress.3